- 1 cup water (80°F), plus 2-3 tablespoons

 Measure the temperature of the water carefully, because water temperature can greatly affect the reactions of the yeast.

 Measure all ingredients very precisely to ensure the dough is not too sticky or too dry.
+Stir flour, spoon into dry measuring cup and level off.

 It is always best to cut bread dough into pieces and not tear it or pull it apart.